universal-ctags/citre/README.md

 All above screenshots were taken in a huge project (the Linux kernel), and Citre is still fast, because readtags performes binary search on the tags file.

-Besides, Citre has a GNU Global plugin that can find references using xref or the above UIs.
+Besides, Citre has a GNU Global plugin that can find completions, definitions and references using xref or the above UIs.
 See [this user manual](docs/user-manual/citre-global.md) to know about it.
+Citre has a pluggable backend design so you could forget about ctags and only use Citre as a GNU Global frontend.

 ## Quick start